bleak-alpha/Arch-Scripts/README.md

 * `jre-openjdk` Java Runtime Environment for writing and testing Java code
 * `rust` Rust programming language to create and test applications
 * `ghc` `cabal-install` `stack` Tools needed to run HasKell Server, and to test HasKell code.
-Just make script executible and run it as sudo.
+Just make script executible and run it.
 ```
 chmod +x programming-essentials.sh
-sudo ./programming-essentials.sh
+./programming-essentials.sh
 ```
 These are my required applications.
 If you have some other requirments, make changes that fit your needs and run the script ;) and its not that hard to create shell scripts if you are already familiar with programming, it took me around 30 mins to understand few syntaxes and control structures.